wp-plugins/transparent-image-watermark-plugin/readme.txt

 == Changelog ==

+= 2.3.10 =
+* more improvements to the edit-media page, condensed form to display better on the insert media sidebar
+* fixed typos in readme

 = 2.3.9 =
 * fixed issue causing error message when deleting non-watermarked image.
 * fixed ereg_replace depricated message
-* updated the edit media page to display the image size names, rahter than the image dimensions
+* updated the edit media page to display the image size names, rather than the image dimensions